jaraonthe-dot-net/ASB/doc/Implementing Custom Commands.md

 ### Local variables
 Local variables are scoped within the implementation that they are declared in.
 This makes them different from registers, which are globally scoped.
 If a command or function with a local variable invokes itself (recursion) then for each invocation there is an independent instance of the local variable only available within that instance of executed implementation.

 To define a local variable use the `.variable` or `.var` directive followed by the variable name and [length definition](ASB%20Language.md#length-definition).
+Optionally, [one or more groups can also be given](Defining%20Registers.md#register-groups).

 The length definition may use the `max` and `maxu` definition and may also use a register or variable instead of a fixed number; in this case that variable's value sets the local variable's length.